8 Real Estate Metrics to Monitor Performance

 For example, say, a real estate agent spends $5,000 on social media ads, email marketing, and external property listings.

-This investment leads to a property sale and $50,000 in commission.
+This marketing investment leads to a property sale and $50,000 in commission.
 Based on the formula above, the net profit works out to $45,000 ($50,000 in revenue minus $5,000 in costs) and an ROI of 900%.
 That means for every dollar spent on marketing, this effort generated $9 in profit (which is excellent).

 What if you wanted to calculate marketing ROI across multiple channels?
 No need for manual calculations–just use a client reporting tool and create a custom metric.
 It’s a nifty way to collate revenue across multiple marketing channels and their associated costs.